IC Compiler 1

 - Generate output files required for final validation/verification

-ASIC, back-end, or layout designers who will be using IC Compiler to implement a complete flat, non-UPF, block-level physical design flow.
+ASIC, back-end, or layout designers who will be using IC Compiler to perform physical design on a block-level design

 Must be able to use a text editor (vi, vim, emacs) in a UNIX environment.

 - Design Planning (Lecture)

 - Design Planning (Lab)